netwerk-digitaal-erfgoed/cm-implementation-guidelines/README.md

 In some cases this type of conversion cannot be done by the collection management system itself and a separate publication functionality is required.
 This can be another system within the institution or a system run by a partner in the network (an aggregator or other service provider).
 An export in CSV format could for instance be converted into RDF with the [LDWizard](https://github.com/netwerk-digitaal-erfgoed/LDWizard-ErfgoedWizard).

 **Under discussion:**
 A dump could be a zip-file containing files for every object or one big file containing all the necessary triples.
+TBD: do we prefer the one or the other?

 #### 1.3.2 Web compliancy level: resolvable URIs
 Although dumps are sufficient to support basic services, proper Linked Data implementations should provide Linked Data per object, in Linked Data terminology called a ‘resource’.
 Each resource in the collection should have a stable and well-formed [Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) (URI).
 This URI should be ‘resolvable’.
 This means that the webserver provides data about the resource in a format depending on the accept-header in the HTTP request.
 This functionality is called [content negotiation](https://www.w3.org/Protocols/rfc2616/rfc2616-sec12.html) which enables browsers or other applications to ask for a specific language or representation of the available content.
 For Linked Data this mechanism is used to differentiate between human-readable content (a rendered HTML page) and machine-readable content (in RDF).